 strainers in multiple sizes (I bought a pack of 3 assorted sizes)

-loose leaf tea strainer or spoon
+loose leaf tea strainer or snap ball strainer spoon (easier for kids to use)

 Herbalism Course Supplies from the Garage